Yokozuna (wrestler): Death

 On October 23, 2000, Anoaʻi died in his sleep from pulmonary edema in his seventh-floor room at the Moat House Hotel on Paradise Street in Liverpool while on a wrestling tour of the UK for All Star Wrestling.
 He was 34 years old.
 His body was found by his crew's transport manager, and after paramedics came into his hotel room, it took six men to move his body.
 At the time, it was widely reported that he died of heart failure or a heart attack, but this was later found to be incorrect due to his lungs showing severe signs of fluid blockage.

 Legacy

 The Yokozuna Memorial Show was held in Allentown, Pennsylvania in November 2001, shortly after the first anniversary of Anoaʻi's death.
 It was presented by the independent promotion World Xtreme Wrestling, although matches included wrestlers from multiple promotions.

-On March 31, 2012, Yokozuna was inducted into the WWE Hall of Fame by his nephews The Usos and cousin Rikishi.
+On March 31, 2012, Yokozuna was posthumously inducted into the WWE Hall of Fame by his nephews The Usos and cousin Rikishi.